DailyDose360/web3-news-token/README.md

 ## Contracts
 The project contains the following contracts:

-`Web3NewsTokenBase.sol`: A base contract containing the basic ERC20 token functionality and some constants used throughout the project.
+`Web3NewsTokenBase.sol`: A base contract containing the basic ERC20 token functionality and some constants used throughout the project.<br />
 `Web3NewsToken.sol`: The main token contract.
-It inherits from Web3NewsTokenBase.sol and adds functionality for rewarding writers, readers, and social media sharers.
+It inherits from Web3NewsTokenBase.sol and adds functionality for rewarding writers, readers, and social media sharers.<br />
-`Staking.sol`: A contract for staking W3NT tokens and earning rewards.
+`Staking.sol`: A contract for staking W3NT tokens and earning rewards.<br />
-`TokenVesting.sol`: A contract for vesting W3NT tokens for team members and advisors.
+`TokenVesting.sol`: A contract for vesting W3NT tokens for team members and advisors.<br />

 ## Usage
 To use the contracts, first compile them using Solidity compiler.
 The project uses Solidity version 0.8.18, so make sure to use a compatible compiler.